qkzk/fm/development.md

 - [x] Regex matcher move to the first match, making it an incremental search
 - [x] FIX: g / G doesn't work when order isn't default
 - [x] FIX: sorting doesn't refresh the display
-- [ ] search & regex matcher. / doesn't flag the files, w flags the files.
-Both move as you type -> both should use regex
 - [x] multiple copies
   - [x] creates a pool,
   - [x] send fm events